marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

     ![WpfProductModelTemplate](../ef6/media/wpfproductmodeltemplate.png)

 -   Double-click on the ProductModel.tt file to open it in the Visual Studio editor
--   Find and replace the two occurrences of “**ICollection**” with “**ObservableCollection**”.
+-   Find and replace the two occurrences of ?**ICollection**? with ?**ObservableCollection**?.
 These are located approximately at lines 296 and 484.
--   Find and replace the first occurrence of “**HashSet**” with “**ObservableCollection**”.
+-   Find and replace the first occurrence of ?**HashSet**? with ?**ObservableCollection**?.
 This occurrence is located approximately at line 50. **Do not** replace the second occurrence of HashSet found later in the code.
--   Find and replace the only occurrence of “**System.Collections.Generic**” with “**System.Collections.ObjectModel**”.
+-   Find and replace the only occurrence of ?**System.Collections.Generic**? with ?**System.Collections.ObjectModel**?.
 This is located approximately at line 424.
 -   Save the ProductModel.tt file.
 This should cause the code for entities to be regenerated.
-If the code does not regenerate automatically, then right click on ProductModel.tt and choose “Run Custom Tool”.
+If the code does not regenerate automatically, then right click on ProductModel.tt and choose ?Run Custom Tool?.

 If you now open the Category.cs file (which is nested under ProductModel.tt) then you should see that the Products collection has the type **ObservableCollection&lt;Product&gt;**.

 Compile the project.

+?

+?

 ## Lazy Loading